chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/goblin.md

 aliases: ["Goblin"]
 ---
 # Goblin
 *Source: Monster Manual p.
-166, Lost Mine of Phandelver, Tales from the Yawning Portal, Tasha's Cauldron of Everything.
+166, Lost Mine of Phandelver, Tales from the Yawning Portal, Eberron: Rising from the Last War, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

 Goblins are small, black-hearted, selfish humanoids that lair in caves, abandoned mines, despoiled dungeons, and other dismal settings.
 Individually weak, goblins gather in large-sometimes overwhelming-numbers.
 They crave power and regularly abuse whatever authority they obtain.